ZaguanLabs/groq-go/README.md

 - ✅ **135+ Tests** - Comprehensive test suite with 73.5% coverage
 - 🏆 **Production Quality** - A- audit grade (91%)

+## 🏭 Production Use

+This SDK is **running in production** at [Zaguán](https://zaguanai.com), powering real-world AI applications with proven reliability:

+- ✅ **OpenWebUI Integration** - Seamless chat functionality with no issues
+- ✅ **Qwen-Code with Tools** - Full function and tool calling support working flawlessly
+- ✅ **Battle-Tested** - Handling production workloads with confidence

 ---

 ## 🌟 Why use this SDK?